kkai/web-source/content/publications.md

 _Experience Visual Impairment via Optical See-through Smart Glasses_.
 Zhang, Qing and Wang, Xiongqi and Starner, Thad and Huang, Yifei and Chernyshov, George and Barbareschi, Giulia and Pai, Yun Suen and Huang, Jing and Yamaoka, Junichi and Ward, Jamie and others.
 Adjunct Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology.
 2022.
 [Bibtex](/papers/bib/zhang2022experience.bib).

 ***
 [_What we talk about when we talk about human-computer integration_](/papers/pdf/semertzidis2022what.pdf).
-Semertzidis, N and Fang, Z and Lopes, P and Kunze, K and Pangaro, P and Mueller, F and Maes, P. CHI Conference on Human Factors in Computing Systems Extended Abstracts, 1-4.
+Semertzidis, N and Fang, Z and Lopes, P and Kunze, K and Pangaro, P and Mueller, F and Maes, P. CHI Conference on Human Factors in Computing Systems Extended Abstracts.
 2022.
 [Bibtex](/papers/bib/semertzidis2022what.bib).

 ***
 [_Human--Computer Integration: Towards Integrating the Human Body with the Computational Machine_](/papers/pdf/semertzidis2022human.pdf).
 Semertzidis, Nathan and Andres, Josh and Weigel, Martin and Nanayakkara, Suranga and Patibanda, Rakesh and Li, Zhuying and Strohmeier, Paul and Knibbe, Jarrod and Greuter, Stefan and Obrist, Marianna and others.
 Foundations and Trends{\textregistered} in Human-Computer Interaction.
 2022.
 [Bibtex](/papers/bib/semertzidis2022human.bib).
 [Mp3 summary](/audio/mp3s/semertzidis2022human.mp3).